Heparin-induced thrombocytopenia

 Heparin-induced thrombocytopenia (HIT) is the development of thrombocytopenia (a low platelet count), due to the administration of various forms of heparin, an anticoagulant.
-HIT predisposes to thrombosis (the abnormal formation of blood clots inside a blood vessel) because platelets release microparticles that activate thrombin, thereby leading to thrombosis.
+HIT predisposes to thrombosis (the abnormal formation of blood clots inside a blood vessel).
 When thrombosis is identified the condition is called heparin-induced thrombocytopenia and thrombosis (HITT).
-HIT is caused by the formation of abnormal antibodies that activate platelets.
+HIT is caused by the formation of abnormal antibodies that activate platelets, which release microparticles that activate thrombin, leading to thrombosis.
 If someone receiving heparin develops new or worsening thrombosis, or if the platelet count falls, HIT can be confirmed with specific blood tests.

 The treatment of HIT requires stopping heparin treatment, and both protection from thrombosis and choice of an agent that will not reduce the platelet count any further.
 Several alternatives are available for this purpose; mainly used are danaparoid, fondaparinux, argatroban, and bivalirudin.

-While heparin was discovered in the 1930s, HIT was not reported until the 1960s.
+While purified heparin was first used in humans in the 1930s, HIT was not reported until the 1960s.